Cable cell morphology¶

 Note

-A morphology takes a segment tree and construct the cable branches.
-Meta data about branches and their properties that may be expensive to calculate is stored for fast look up during later stages of model building, and querying by users.
+A morphology takes a segment tree and constructs the cable branches.
+Metadata about branches and their properties that may be expensive to calculate is stored for fast look-up during the later stages of model building and querying by users.

 There is one constructor for a morphology: